civicteam/gateway-derive/README.md

 ### Creating a pass that can be expired on use

-If you want the pass to be single-use, i.e. require refresh after every use, then you can use the `expireOnUse` option.
+If you want the pass to require refresh after every use, then you can use the `expireOnUse` option.

+This is useful for component passes that have short expiry, so that the state of the component pass is checked automatically on every use.

-Note: The integrating program must also call the expireToken instruction on the gateway program via CPI.
+Note: For the expireOnUse function to be executed, the integrating program must also call the expireToken instruction on the gateway program via CPI.
+ExpireOnUse does not happen automatically.

 ```ts
 import { DerivedPassService } from "@civic/solana-derived-pass";